Self-testing with finite statistics enabling the certification of a quantum network link: Finite statistics analysis

 This theorem says that within all sets of $n$ choices of Bernoulli variables $\{T_i\}_{i=1}^n$ with a fixed average parameter $\overline q = \frac{1}{n}\sum_i q_i$, the one producing the largest tail distribution for the average variable $\overline T$ is the set of $n$ identically-distributed Bernoulli variables with $q_i=\overline q$ $\forall i$.
 The tail probability then follows a binomial distribution.
 Since $q_i=\overline q$ $\forall i$ is an admissible parameter value, this bound is tight.

 We recall that the Binomial cumulative distribution can be expressed in terms of the regularized incomplete Beta function $I_\mx(\ma,\mb)$ as

 or equivalently

-We then denote the inverse regularized incomplete Beta function by $I^{-1}$, i.e. $I_\my(\ma,\mb)=\mx$ for $\my=I^{-1}_\mx(\ma,\mb)$.
+We then denote the inverse regularized incomplete Beta function by $I^{-1}$, i.e.~$I_\my(\ma,\mb)=\mx$ for $\my=I^{-1}_\mx(\ma,\mb)$.

-Note that even if Thm.~\ref{thm:Hoeffding} applies to independent (though not necessarily identically distributed) random variables, it is still useful for our purpose in which we do not wish to assume rounds to be either independent or identically distributed.
-The reason is because we are interested in the average winning probability $\overline q$, defined as the average of individual winning probabilities $q_i=q_{i|\text{past}_i}$ which are conditioned on past events.
-The corresponding conditional random variables $T_i=T_{i|\text{past}_i}$ are indeed independent from each other.
-We now construct a confidence interval for the average CHSH winning probability $\overline q$.
+Note that even if Thm.~\ref{thm:Hoeffding} applies to independent (though not necessarily identically distributed) random variables, it is still useful in our context, in which we do not wish to assume rounds to be either independent or identically distributed.
+The main reason for that is that our figure of merit is given by the average winning probability $\overline q^u$ defined as the average of individual winning probabilities $q_i^u=q^u_{i|\text{past}_i}$ \emph{conditioned} on past events.
+Hence, even if the physical process under study may depend on previous rounds, the random variables on which we would like to apply the theorem are statistically independent from each other: $P(T^u_i=t_i,T^u_{i+1}=t_{i+1})=P(T^u_i=t_i)P(T^u_{i+1}=t_{i+1})$.
+Indeed, the random variable $T^u_i$ of each round $i$ is fully characterized by a single and well-definied parameter $q^u_i$.
+We can thus use this result to construct a confidence interval for the average CHSH winning probability $\overline q^u$.

 \begin{theorem} Given Bernoulli random variables $T_i$ with parameter $q_i$ for $i=1,\ldots,n$ and $0 \leq \alpha \leq 1/2$, the interval $[\hat q,1]$ with the random variable

 is a confidence interval for $\overline q=\frac{1}{n}\sum_i q_i$ with confidence level $1-\alpha$. \end{theorem}